Capturing and Displaying Command Output in Windows

 - Requires careful use of

-to ensure proper execution order.
+&&to ensure proper execution order.

 Method 3: Utilizing Third-Party Tools

--like functionality for Windows.
+Several third-party utilities provide tee-like functionality for Windows.
 Some popular options include:

 - UnxUtils: A collection of Unix utilities ported to Windows, including

-. - WinTee: A standalone
+tee. - WinTee: A standalone

-implementation for Windows. - GnuWin32: Another collection of Unix tools for Windows.
+teeimplementation for Windows. - GnuWin32: Another collection of Unix tools for Windows.

 These tools are generally installed by downloading and running an installer.
-Once installed, you can use the tee
+Once installed, you can use the tee command directly from the command prompt or PowerShell, just as you would on a Unix system.

 Advantages: